 Q:Pet hates / what would you like to live without?

-A:Bad manners/spitting in public (it is completely unnecessary), would love to live without a diary and mobile phone.
+A:Bad manners, they don’t cost anything but they do mean a lot (it is completely unnecessary), would love to live without a diary and mobile phone.

 Q:What makes time fly for you?

 Q:What do you do to really relax?